Klimaatlas/KAPy/docs/tutorials/Tutorial_Datadownload.md

 ```

 4. The Facets are not always the same for different projects.
 The Facets of the CMIP5-based suite of CORDEX models are different from the CMIP6 suite of models.
 An example of how you can download model data with the following specifications:

-   `(a) temperature and precipitation; (b) downscaled CORDEX model for the Africa domain at 0.5degrees; (c) at monthly timescale; (d) from SMHI institute who did the downscaling; (e) from the MOHC driving model; (f) for future projections under rcp85 scenario; (g) for only the first ensemble member of the model.`
+* temperature and precipitation;
+* downscaled CORDEX model for the Africa domain at 0.5degrees;
+* at monthly timescale;
+* from SMHI Institute who did the downscaling;
+* from the MOHC driving model;
+* for future projections under the rcp85 scenario;
+* for only the first ensemble member of the model.`

 You can use the following Facets query to check the keywords you can use in the search for CORDEX data:

 ```
 esgpull search project:CORDEX --facets
 ```

 This gives:
-#'[
-     "access",
+* `["access",
   "cf_standard_name",
   "data_node",
   "directory_format_template_",